-4.1 4.1.1 Special l Olympics competitions in kayaking are to be supervised by: 4.1.1 Chief Official.
-4.1.2 4.1.1.1 4.1.1.2 In World, Continental or Regional Games must be officiated by at least one Official who has proven International experience in S.O.
-Kayaking Officiating 4.1.2.1 4.1.2.1.1 Chief Judge 4.1.2.1.1 Deputy Chief Judge 4422 Competition Manager (Technical Official) 4.1.2.2 4.1.2.3 Starter/s 4.1.2.4 In World, Continental or Regional Games must be officiated by at least 4.1.2.5 4.1.2.5.1 one Official who has proven International experience in S.O.
-Kayaking Officiating.
-4.1.2.5.2 • 4.1.2.6 Aligner/s 4.1.2.7 Course Umpire/s 4.1.2.8 Identification Judge/s 4.1.2.8.1 Must be officiated by at least one National or International Technical Official with experience in SO Kayaking officiating.
-4.1.2.9.1 Board and Equipment Control • • 4.1.2.10 4.1.2.10.1 Must be officiated by at least one National or International Technical Official with experience in SO Kayaking officiating.
-Finishing Line Judge/s 4.2 4.1.2.11 4.1.2.12 In World, Continental or Regional Games must be officiated by at least one Official who has proven International experience in S.O.
-Kayaking Officiating 4.2.1 If circumstances permit, one person may function in tow of the above positions.
-4.2.2 Specific duties of officials meet ICF Rules. • ourse Specifications 4.2.3 equal r andard S.O.I. course for International, Continental, World Games shall provide fair and racing conditions for all crews racing in separate, parallel lanes over the distances of 00m and 200m.
-4.2.4 ne start and finishing lines shall be marked with red flags at the points where lines 4.2.5 ect the outer limits of the course.
-The starting and the finishing lines shall be at right
+- 4.1.1 Special Olympics competitions in Kayaking are managed by the sport-specific Jury which consists of: - 4.1.1.1 Chair: Technical Delegate - 4.1.1.2 Members: Competition Manager, Chief Official - 4.1.2 Special Olympics competitions in kayaking are to be supervised by: - 4.1.2.1 Chief Official. - 4.1.2.1.1 In World, Continental or Regional Games must be officiated by at least one Official who has proven International experience in S.O.
+Kayaking Officiating - 4.1.2.2 Chief Judge - 4.1.2.3 Deputy Chief Judge - 4.1.2.4 Competition Manager (Technical Official) - 4.1.2.5 Starter/s - 4.1.2.5.1 In World, Continental or Regional Games must be officiated by at least one Official who has proven International experience in S.O.
+Kayaking Officiating. - 4.1.2.5.2 - 4.1.2.6 Aligner/s - 4.1.2.7 Course Umpire/s - 4.1.2.8 Identification Judge/s - 4.1.2.8.1 Must be officiated by at least one National or International Technical Official with experience in SO Kayaking officiating. - 4.1.2.9 Board and Equipment Control - 4.1.2.9.1 Must be officiated by at least one National or International Technical Official with experience in SO Kayaking officiating. - 4.1.2.10 Finishing Line Judge/s - 4.1.2.10.1 In World, Continental or Regional Games must be officiated by at least one Official who has proven International experience in S.O.
+Kayaking Officiating - 4.1.2.11 If circumstances permit, one person may function in tow of the above positions. - 4.1.2.12 Specific duties of officials meet ICF Rules. - 4.2 Competition Course Specifications - 4.2.1 The standard S.O.I. course for International, Continental, World Games shall provide fair and equal racing conditions for all crews racing in separate, parallel lanes over the distances of both 500m and 200m. - 4.2.2 Both the start and finishing lines shall be marked with red flags at the points where lines intersect the outer limits of the course.
+The starting and the finishing lines shall be at right angles to the course. - 4.2.3 The course consists of up to nine lanes and not less than eight.
+The designated number for each competition is an issue of approval by the S.O.I. and depends on venue's water conditions, number of participants and S.O.I. rules. - 4.2.4 Each lane must be at least 9 m wide, straight and without any obstacle. - 4.2.5 The depth of water in the entire course shall be at least two (2) meters.